Pages Navigation Menu

 “Breakfast with the Princess” by Joplin artist Natalie Wiseman

 After completing our walk through Spiva’s galleries, I figured we could use a break.
-“Are you up for a refreshment?”
+“Are you up for a cocktail?”
 I asked Gina.
-It was late afternoon by this point, and I thought that we could get some cocktails and an early dinner before our next activity.
+It was late afternoon by this point, and I thought that we could get some drinks and an early dinner before our next activity.

 “Sounds great!” she said, and we headed to nearby Club 609 (609 S. Main St.) a popular, urban eatery in the heart of downtown.
 Happy Hour had already begun here, and we ordered one of the restaurant’s signature cocktails, a Key Lime Martini.